sushil2601/javaScript_practise/REACT.md

         .In modern React, we use Hooks (useEffect, useState, etc.) for lifecycle logic

-Q. What are constructors in class components? when to use them

-Ans:-

-    constructor is a special method that is called when an instance of the class is created.

-    Costructor is used for initializing the component's state or performing any setup that is needed before the component is rendered.

-Q. What is the role of super keyword in constructor?

-Ans :-

-        .super keyword is used in the constructor of a class component to call the constructor of the parent class.

-        .This is necessary to ensure that the initialization logic of the parent class is executed.

 Q. What is the role of render() method in component life cycle?

 Ans :-

     .Render() method returns the react elements that will be rendered to the DOM.

-Q. How the state can be maintained in a class component?

-Ans :-

-    .this.setState() method is used to update the state.

-    .this.state property is used to render the updated state in DOM.

 Q. What is the role of useContext() hooks?